Axel Witsel: International career

 Witsel's first goal in a competitive international match came a day short of three years after the Morocco goal, in the sixth minute against Austria in Group A of the UEFA Euro 2012 qualifying process, and his second would come in the second half.
 However, Belgian hopes of qualifying for UEFA Euro 2012 were dashed on 11 October 2011, by defeat to Germany coupled with Turkey's victory over Azerbaijan.

 On 13 May 2014, Witsel was named in Belgium's squad for the 2014 FIFA World Cup.
 He started in midfield in the team's first game of the tournament, a 2–1 win against Algeria in Belo Horizonte.

+Witsel celebrating the bronze medal with Belgium at the 2018 FIFA World Cup.

 Witsel also featured in the Belgian squad at UEFA Euro 2016, announced on 31 May 2016.
 He scored his first tournament goal during the Championships, in a Group E match against the Republic of Ireland.